10 Best Putters Of All Time (Tested and Reviewed for 2025)

 What’s great about the 8802 is the shaping and how it harkens back to golf’s roots.
 Nothing is distracting about the look of this Wilson Staff putter.
 The hosel is straight and attached to the innermost point of the club head.

-The shape of the blade is quite minimal.
+The blade’s shape is minimal.
 Beyond the top line, the head is rounded, helping keep the balance focused on the center of the face.

 For me, the precision milling along the entire face is the showstopper.